Acute Kidney Injury

 • Increased: potassium, phosphate, magnesium, uric acid

-• Decreased: hemoglobin, sodium calcium
+• Decreased: hemoglobin, calcium

-• Calculate creatinine clearance (CrCl) to ensure appropriate medication dosing.
+• Calculate creatinine clearance (CrCl) to ensure appropriate medication dosing

 • Imaging: